Brigid-maker/Cheryl/markdown-practice.md

 </table>

 #### My task list
-- Learn the basics of HTML structure.
+- Learn the basics of HTML structure.✅
-- Creating a simple form with input fields and submit button.
+- Creating a simple form with input fields and submit button.✅
 - Practice styling a webpage using CSS.
 -Building a personal portfolio page with sections.
 #### My code block